43PR/dotfiles/README.md

 Existing configuration files that are being replaced will be backed up automatically.

 > [!tip]
 > For beginners I recommend trying [**noctalia**](https://github.com/noctalia-dev/noctalia) and then implementing parts of this setup.
-It's installed in **CachyOS** by default, and if you really want this specific setup, you can follow the installation.
+It's installed in **CachyOS** by default, and if you really want this specific setup you can follow the installation.

 First install git then use the next command and continue the installation until it's finished: